 In 1981, she married Charles and her title became Diana, Princess of Wales.
 She retained that title after she and Charles divorced.

 14. Diana struggled with depression and an eating disorder for years

 The princess struggled with bulimia and depression for years.
 Diana revealed that her eating disorder began when Charles made a remark about her figure.
 She recalled him touching her waist and saying, “Oh, a bit chubby here, aren’t we?”

 She said that comment, and what she knew about his affair with Bowles, led to stress and sadness for a long time.

 15. The princess admitted that she tried to take her own life

-At one point, while dealing with her depression and eating disorder, Diana attempted suicide.
+At one point, while dealing with her depression and eating disorder, Diana attempted suicide before seeking treatment for mental health issues in London.
 “I was in a very bad way.
 I was so depressed, and I was trying to cut my wrists with razor blades,” she confessed in her audio recordings.

 Follow Michelle Kapusta on Twitter @philamichelle.